Empower Your Practice

 Assessment section

 In this section, physiotherapists review the patient's condition and share their professional opinion on the patient's recovery status.
 Physical therapists can refer to past SOAP notes and identify changes to develop their assessment.
 This section combines and analyzes information from the first two sections to make predictions about the patient's recovery and assess the success of his current treatment plan.
-In this part you can specify:
+In the assessment section you can include:

 Plan section

-The last part of the SOAP notes is the section of the plan where the physiotherapist describes the proposed treatment for future physiotherapy sessions.
+In the SOAP plan section the physiotherapist describes the proposed treatment for future physiotherapy sessions.
 The physiotherapist explains to the patient the methods of treatment at home, referrals to other specialists, prescribed medications and plans for the next personal appointment.
 Describing their plan, physiotherapists point out each element of treatment and explain any changes compared to previous plans.

 To cut it short, the idea is the following: